Lavinia989/DS5690_Proxy_Paper_Presentation/README.md

 <details open>
 <summary>Answer</summary>
 <br>
-No, backpropagation is not needed for proxy tuning.
+No, backpropagation is not needed for proxy-tuning.
 Proxy tuning adjusts the behavior of a large pre-trained model by using the outputs of smaller models, often referred to as experts and anti-experts, at inference time without changing the parameters of the original large model.
 This approach essentially steers the output of the large model using the predictions from the smaller models, so the costly and time-consuming backpropagation process used in traditional fine-tuning to update model weights is not required.

 By the way fine-tune does involved if we need to fine-tune the M+ expert model by ourselves.
 </details>

 ## Experiments

 ### Instruction-Tuning Experiments
+This section evaluated the application of proxy-tuning to instruction-tune a model at decoding-time.

+LLAMA2 family of models, which includes both BASE models pretrained on text, and CHAT models which are further aligned for dialogue, which are supervised for instruction-tuning and reinforcement learning from human feedback.
+The models have variants at 7B, 13B, and 70B parameters.

+The LLAMA2 models used in the experiments are as follows:
-Base Model ($M$): steer 13B- and 70B-BASE
+Base Model ($M$): 13B- and 70B-BASE
 Expert Model ($M+$): 7B-CHAT
 Anti-Expert Model ($M-$): 7B-BASE